As an Amazon Associate we earn from qualifying purchases. For more info, please check our Disclosure page.

 A month later we had to wait out a snow storm in Chile’s Torres del Paine before we could hike.

-Then in April, we sunbathed in the Argentinian lake district.
+Then in April, we sunbathed in San Martin de los Andes in the Argentinian lake district.
 All this makes packing a bit of a challenge.

 The key to packing well is in layers of clothing.
 Check out our complete Patagonia packing list to help you prepare for your trip.